Top SOC Challenges Facing Analysts and Managers

 Before the advent of ransomware, most notable cyber crimes were reserved for a small percentage of globally recognized businesses that harbored intellectual property, political intelligence, or large scale payment processing that would attract the attention of a sophisticated threat.

 Today, every organization is a potential target for ransomware, with ransom demands skyrocketing along with the risk of business disruption through mass encryption and secondary extortion from data theft.
 Compounding the issue, ransomware operators are moving faster.
-Secureworks cited the median time between initial access and payload delivery to be 24 hours for ransomware actors, and Rapid7 in their Vulnerability Intelligence report found that 56% of vulnerabilities they observed in 2022 were exploited within seven days of public disclosure
+Secureworks cited the median time between initial access and payload delivery to be 24 hours for ransomware actors, and Rapid7 in their Vulnerability Intelligence report found that 56% of vulnerabilities they observed in 2022 were exploited within seven days of public disclosure.

 This change in the threat landscape demands hypervigilance from security operations teams along with close coordination with internal IT and engineering teams to not only investigate, but remediate threats and external vulnerabilities immediately.